Friends

 I am an avid reader of The Sun Magazine (no, not the tabloid) and Hi Fructose (no, not the corn syrup).

-Other random hobbies include chess, origami, slacklining, longboarding, freeskating, reading, calisthenics, drawing, backgammon, puzzles, and penguins.
+Other random hobbies include chess, video games (predominantly indie games and RTSs), origami, slacklining, longboarding, freeskating, reading, calisthenics, drawing, backgammon, puzzles, and penguins.

 Random math links